sapporo-wes/yevis-cli/README.md

 SUBCOMMANDS:
-    help             Prints this message or the help of the given subcommand(s) make-template    Make a template for the Yevis metadata file publish          Generate TRS responses and host them on GitHub Pages.
+    help             Prints this message or the help of the given subcommand(s) make-template    Generate a template file for the Yevis metadata file publish          Generate TRS responses and host them on GitHub Pages.
 (Basically used in the CI environment (`CI=true`))
     pull-request     Create a pull request based on the Yevis metadata files (after validation and testing)